The Media Center program offers the following materials and services:

 - Our audiovisual collection consists of videotapes, DVDs, laser disks, and others.
 They are searchable through our online catalog

 - The Media Center has eighteen (18) computers, which provide access to our on-line catalog and many other resources, such as interactive encyclopedias, atlases, and periodical databases.
 We also provide full access to the Internet.
 Instruction in the use of any of these programs and databases is offered.
-ESMS has a computer lab and student stations in classrooms for student word processing.

 Guidelines for Teacher Use of Media Center

 - Teachers may check out books as needed.
 If a student is sent to the media center to check out books for a teacher, he/she must have written permission from that teacher.
-All reference books may be checked out on a short-term basis.

-- The media specialists would appreciate any suggestions concerning books and materials to be added to the collection.
+- The media specialist would appreciate any suggestions concerning books and materials to be added to the collection.
 Several orders are made during the year as money is available, so teachers may send consideration requests at any time.
 Also, please share any book lists given to students with the media staff.

 - The media center production area is available for teacher use in preparing teaching materials.
 An AccuCut letter cutter, paper cutter, a three-hole punch, a binding machine and a laminator are housed in this area as well as a computer loaded with teacher productivity programs.
 Professional books and journals are located in the back room for teacher use.
-(Student use is permitted with teacher supervision.)
+(Student use is permitted with teacher supervision).

 Media Center Use: Classes